What’s Ahead in Data Management in 2020?

 This webinar is a “must attend” for technical users and business managers who are facing these changes.
 The expert panel on this webinar will help attendees understand what’s ahead in 2020 and beyond for data management.
 Attendees can then apply that information to prioritize the data management changes they must address, plus how they will prepare via hiring, training, budgeting, making a business case, and adopting just the right data platforms and tools.

-The webinar panel brings together a panel of experts, moderated by Philip Russom, TDWI’s lead analyst for data management.
+The webinar brings together a panel of experts, moderated by Philip Russom, TDWI’s lead analyst for data management.
 The panel will discuss the hotter trends in data management, including:

 - Evolving data volumes, structures, sources, interfaces, and latencies